Two Photo Matrices

 This post is not about linear algebra in digital-image processing, written as matrix operations, but matrices of images of a similar subjects, texture, or color; a special type of conceptual photography.

 Conceptual photography is an even more ambiguous concept.
-A photo is said to be conceptual if it is used to illustrate a specific idea, helps to communicate a message, and tells a story with a single image.
+A photo is considered conceptual if it illustrates a specific idea, communicates a message, and tells a story with a single image.

 The Bechers have said that they try to arrange shapes and render them comparable.
 To do so, the objects are isolated from their context and freed from all association.
-Consequently, their shooting style is based on strict procedural rules including a standardized format, frontal view, absence of human presence, and identical lighting.
+Consequently, their shooting style is based on strict procedural rules, including a standardized format, a frontal view, the absence of human presence, and identical lighting.

 Americans in Havana, La Habana, Cuba.
 Click to enlarge.